j9brown/camel/README.md

 To use the Camel web application, you must [subscribe to it in the OnShape App Store](https://appstore.onshape.com/apps/CAM/I4R3GCXD4XN6MBLZ3LHPI5VGCVARDSCVUGE5QHY=/description).
 It's free and open source.

+After you've subscribed to the application, you will find the new Camel panel in the right side of your OnShape Part Studios.

 ## Permissions

 Here's an explanation of the permissions requested by the application: